 Just before the round Waterhouse Pond take a path to the left which leads through a delightful woodland garden with ornamental streams and fine trees and shrubs (masses of azaleas in spring time).
 After much meandering the path emerges into the park through a gate.
 Just go straight ahead through another gate into another woodland garden and continue ahead to the right of a small lake to find a footbridge on the left.
 Cross the bridge and pass the Pheasantry café on your right.
 Turn right after the cafe and proceed through a gate (there are toilet facilities on your right).
 Proceed past the car park on your right and, at the car park entrance, turn right and proceed parallel to the metalled road.

 |Woodland Garden to Bushy Park|

 Start point: 51.4145 lat, -0.3508 long

 Cross the road at the elaborate gates on your left and turn right.
 Shortly afterwards, turn left and walk parallel to the park wall and, to the edge of a sports field.
 On the right is Chestnut Avenue.
 When you near the main gate out of the park cross Chestnut Avenue and take a path ahead parallel to the park wall.

 Start point: 51.4174 lat, -0.338 long

-After about 200 metres you will see a small memorial off to the right.
+After about 400 metres you will see a copse of trees on your right.
+Turn right off the path onto a track, walking towards the left of the copse, and you will find a small memorial on the right to the United States Army Air Forces.
+Continue past the copse and, further on, find the SHAEF Memorial (Supreme Headquarters Allied Expeditionary Force).
 This is the site of General Eisenhower’s SHAEF HQ in the lead up to D-Day in 1944.
 From a temporary camp here, the final stages of the invasion of France were planned, the first step in the decisive road to the end of WWII.

 |SHAEF Memorial to Teddington Barrow|